xoltia/zi/README.md

 Subcommands:
     ls                   List Zig versions
-    install <version>    Install a specific Zig version use [<version>]      Switch to a specific Zig version.
-Uses .zirc if available and version is omitted.
+    install <version>    Install a specific Zig version use [version]        Switch to a specific local Zig version, using .zirc if version is omitted

 Flags:
     -h, --help           Print help information